NBA Hall of Fame

 He was a tireless administrator, serving as the President of the Hungarian Basketball Federation and a long-term member of the FIBA Central Board.
 Hepp was also a prolific scholar, publishing over 150 articles and an "Olympic Sport Dictionary" in multiple languages to unify basketball terminology worldwide.
 For his legendary international leadership, he was inducted into the Basketball Hall of Fame in 1981.

-Hepp's Awards & Records
+Hepp's Awards & Honors

 • FIBA Hall of Fame (Inaugural Class, 2007)